delab-team/de-ui/src/components/file-upload/Readme.md

 - `uploadText` (string, optional): Text to display inside the drop zone.
 By default, it is set to "Drag & Drop files here or click to browse".
 - `fileInputRef` (React Ref, optional): A ref that can be used to control the file input element from outside the component.
 If provided, the component will use this ref to manage the input element.
 - `className` (string, optional): The className for the file upload body.
+- `variant` (Optional): Type: String, either 'white' or 'black'
+- `tgStyles (Optional)`: Type: Object.
+An object that allows you to specify styles that are specifically tailored for rendering in Telegram.
+This object has the following properties:
+   - `uploadContainer` (Optional): React.CSSProperties - Styles for the container that wraps the file upload component.
+   - `icon` (Optional): React.CSSProperties - Styles for the icon within the file upload component.
+   - `uploadText` (Optional): React.CSSProperties - Styles for the upload text within the file upload component.

 ## Example